Weilbyte/LetMeCompress/README.md

 ### Installation

-Install BepInEx by following this [guide](https://docs.bepinex.dev/master/articles/user_guide/installation/index.html), after the first run, download `LetMeCompress.dll` from the release page here and save it to `War on the Sea\BepInEx\plugins\LetMeCompress\LetMeCompress.dll`.
+Install BepInEx by following this [guide](https://docs.bepinex.dev/master/articles/user_guide/installation/index.html), after the first run, download `LetMeCompress-0.1.0.zip` from the release page here and extract it to `War on the Sea\BepInEx\plugins\`.
 Now start the game and the time compression limitations should be gone!

 Open an issue if there's an error.